First-Time Buyer Mortgage Guide: How Much Can You Borrow in 2026?

 • Solicitor/conveyancing fees: £800–£1,800

-• Stamp Duty Land Tax: Variable — first-time buyers pay no SDLT on the first £425,000
+• Stamp Duty Land Tax: First-time buyers pay no SDLT on the first £425,000

 • Broker fee: Some brokers charge £300–£500; many are fee-free